-At these situations, sets (\ref{2}) and (\ref{4}) become a linearly ordered.
+At these situations, sets (\ref{2}) and (\ref{4}) become linearly ordered.
 But their all the elements may not be defined completely.
 There exists a range of uncertainties both in the behavior and in the structure of leptonic current.
-Another reason of incompleteness is the absence of a truly picture of phenomenon from the point of view of spin polarization.
-Nevertheless, taking into account the above-noted regularities of nature of fermions, we conclude that a linearly ordered class of a massive neutrino currents in the field of emission constitutes a partially ordered set of cross sections.
+Another reason of incompleteness is the absence of a true picture of phenomenon from the point of view of spin polarization.
+Nevertheless, taking into account the above-noted regularities of fermion nature, we conclude that a linearly ordered class of massive neutrino currents in the field of emission constitutes a partially ordered set of cross sections.

-Thus, unlike the earlier principles of the united interactions, our theorem about unification of forces requires the establishment of nature of elementary particles in the flavour structure dependence of fundamental symmetry laws.
+Thus, unlike the earlier principles of the united interactions, our theorem about unification of forces requires the establishment of nature of elementary particles in the flavor structure dependence of fundamental symmetry laws.